 What is a business dashboard?

 See the complete list of resources that help to understand KPI dashboards.

-KPIs are measurable metrics that evaluate factors crucial to achieving company’s goals and maintaining growth.
+KPIs are measurable business metrics that evaluate factors crucial to achieving company’s goals and maintaining growth.
 A well-framed KPI helps managers to navigate between important business processes and shows whether an organization in achieving its key objectives.

-Put in plain English: you can add numbers such as monthly new leads, completed projects, paid bills, monthly recurring revenue, etc. to a visual online dashboard and check these numbers to see how your business is doing.
+Put in plain English: you can add numbers such as monthly new leads, completed projects, paid bills, monthly recurring revenue, etc. to a visual project dashboard and check these numbers to see how your business is doing.

 How do dashboards work in Scoro?

 Scoro dashboard uses the data that you have entered to Scoro’s system and displays it in a perfectly framed and visual way.

 You can customize your Scoro dashboard to show you relevant information and KPIs by using metrics, widgets, and graphs.